freenas/freenas-docs/userguide/jails.rst

 "Templates" drop-down menu described in
 :numref:`Table %s <jail_config_opts_tab>`.

-By default, FreeNAS® provides the *VirtualBox* template.
+By default, %brand% provides the *VirtualBox* template.
 To view the default and any customized templates, click :menuselection:`Jails --> Templates`.
 A listing showing the default template is seen in :numref:`Figure %s <default_jail_templates_fig>`.

 .. _default_jail_templates_fig:

 .. figure:: images/jails9.png

    Default Jail Templates

 The listing contains these columns: